HuiZeng/Grid-Anchor-based-Image-Cropping/README.md

 # Grid-Anchor-based-Image-Cropping

-#### I have upload a pytorch implementation which contains several extensions to the conference version.
+#### I have uploaded a pytorch implementation which contains several extensions to the conference version.
 Please visit [here](https://github.com/HuiZeng/Grid-Anchor-based-Image-Cropping-Pytorch) for details.

 ### Notification